peeyushchoudharymsft/kaizala-docs/kaizala/platform/v1/docs/connectors/media.md

 Posting media attachments to Kaizala is a two step process.
 First, you will need to upload the media file to a repository using the /media endpoint and then use the resource URL later to post as an Action inside Kaizala.

+Corresponding Mime-type needs to be set for the media.
+Without this api will throw UnSupportedMedia(415) error.

 ### POST /media

     POST https://{api_root}/media